MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 To find more information about triggering desktop flows from cloud flows, go to [Trigger desktop flows from cloud flows](link-pad-flow-portal.md).

 ## Permissions based on security roles

 Hosted machine permissions and roles are iterations on top of [Desktop Flows Machine Management permissions and roles](manage-machines.md#update-permissions-based-on-security-role).
 A hosted machine group follows the same rules and privileges as a regular group.

 ### Creation of hosted machine and privileges

-This section displays the permissions for hosted machines.
+This section describes the permissions for hosted machines.

 #### Environment Maker role

-By default, **Environment Maker** role can create hosted machine in their environment.
+By default, the **Environment Maker** role can create hosted machines in their environment.
 The entities that require privileges to use hosted machines are:

 - Flow Machine
 - Flow Machine Group
 - Flow Machine Image
 - Flow Machine Network (if using custom VNet for your hosted machine)

-Environment Maker role can [create and share custom VM Images](#use-custom-vm-images-for-your-hosted-machine), as these actions require create and append privileges on the **Flow Machine Image**.
+The Environment Maker role can [create and share custom VM images](#use-custom-vm-images-for-your-hosted-machine), as these actions require create and append privileges on the **Flow Machine Image**.

-Environment Maker role can [create and share custom VNet](#use-custom-vnet-for-your-hosted-machines), as these actions require create and append privileges on the **Flow Machine Network**.
+The Environment Maker role can [create and share custom VNet](#use-custom-vnet-for-your-hosted-machines), as these actions require create and append privileges on the **Flow Machine Network**.

 Admins can also use the roles provided as part of Desktop Flows.
 You can find more information about desktop flow security roles in [Manage Machines](manage-machines.md#update-permissions-based-on-security-role).